An Urgent Appeal on the 25th Anniversary of the Sambhavna Clinic

 A friend in the UK wrote an appeal in the Guardian newspaper to which hundreds of ordinary people responded.
 Their humbling generosity reinforced our belief that compassion could change a situation of pain, and of despair, into one of possibility.

 Soon after we registered the Sambhavna Trust.
 To house our medical Clinic we bought a small a building as close as possible to Carbide’s abandoned factory and the communities it had devastated most.
 It was a Sunday on September 1, 1996, so we opened the doors of our Clinic on the 2nd.
-I still remember the faces of our first few tentative visitors.
+We still remember the faces of our first few tentative visitors.

 In the shadow of the cursed factory, over the last 25 years we have grown like a healing garden.
 Our first Clinic had two rooms for consultations, and half a room for dispensing medicines.
 Today, the clinic is spread over almost 2 acres, its built area 10 times larger.
 We started with 13 staff members, today we are 57.
 Half of the staff are themselves survivors of the disaster or their children.